nemocrys/multilog/README.md

 - PyYAML

 Depending on the applied devices multilog needs various additional python packages.
 A missing device-specific dependency leads to a warning.
 Always check the log if something is not working as expected!

+#### DSOX1204G oscilloscope

+Here pyvisa or usbtmc connection can be used when the device is connected via usb.

+**pyvisa connection**: Install the IO library suite from Keysight.
+This works for Linux and Windows.
+Pyvisa address can be found in the software. https://www.keysight.com/de/de/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html

+**usbtmc connection**:

+Linux:
+Follow the instructions under **udev** to install python-usbtmc.
+The ids VID and PID have to be extracted from `lsusb` output

+Windows:
+- python-usbtmc
+- pyusb
+- [libusb](https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/) for Windows (tested with _libusb-win32-bin-1.2.6.0.zip_ )
+- Requires an INF file to set up the usb driver.
+See [instructions](https://www.smallcab.net/download/programme/xm-07/how-to-install-libusb-driver.pdf).

 #### IFM-flowmeter